 - If you have cathodic protection on both sides of anisolation joint, connect the negative terminal to the more electro-negative side.
 Connect the positive terminal to the side of the flange that is less negative.

+For Dairyland PCRX, OVP and ISP devices, the metallic enclosure is electrically bonded to the positive terminal.
+So, if mounting these devices onto metallic supports, be aware that the support will also be bonded to the positive terminal.
 When using your decoupler for lightning protection, remember to always connect the decoupler to the flange with the shortest possible lead length.

 If you have further questions about installation and proper placement, please contact our technical support team.